Jonathan Wylie is a writer, educator and podcaster. You can hear the audio version of this article, and others, on the Unpacking iOS podcast

 To get started, you need a Mac running Mac OS Catalina, and a compatible iPad.
 From here, all you need to do is click the AirPlay button in your menu bar and select your iPad from the list of available devices.
 You can also click and hold on the green button in the corner of an active window and send it to your iPad, or drag apps across your screen to your tablet.
 If the WiFi connection from AirPlay is not strong enough, you can connect your iPad to your Mac via a USB cable.

 Sidecar supports the Apple Pencil and a limited set of touch gestures, but it was not designed to bring touch interaction to the Mac.
-Apple have resisted that for many years, and still show no signs of making Mac OS more touch friendly.
+Apple has resisted that for many years, and still show no signs of making Mac OS more touch-friendly.
 Instead, Sidecar is designed as a second screen application for the iPad.
 It has a more limited feature set when compared to Luna Display or Duet Display, but if you already have a Mac and an iPad, Sidecar is completely free to use.

 Apple Sidecar Demo